alextafale/alextafale/README.md

 # Alejandro Alejandre Tafolla

-Computer Systems Engineering student (8th semester) at Tecnológico Nacional de México and junior fullstack developer at AgroNow, based in León, Guanajuato.
+Computer Systems Engineering student (trainer) at Tecnológico Nacional de México and junior fullstack developer at AgroNow, based in León, Guanajuato.
 I build mobile-first products and explore blockchain infrastructure in my own time.

 My introduction to code was a teacher dictating HTML in elementary school while we typed it into Notepad.
 I had no idea what I was doing.
 That confusion turned into curiosity, and curiosity turned into a career path.